DaisukeNagata/MaskingLayer/README.md

 Version 2.0.0
 I created a trim UI for the alert button on the left side of the navigation bar.
 You can select a trim from the alert and trace the image to select the trim range.
-If you want to adjust the height, long tap and scroll up and down to expand the selection up and down.
+If you want to adjust the height of the mask range, long tap and scroll up and down to expand the selection range up and down.
-The developer should extend the actual trimming function.
+Added the function to actually trim.
 ```